 Organized Research Unit Status

 The GRTC organized research unit (ORU) underwent its first five-year review in 2005.
 The overall report was highly favorable, recognizing the strong impact on UC faculty research, even while minimizing costs and avoiding the formation of unnecessary bureaucratic structures.
-The Glycotechnology Core Resource was also commended for its huge positive impact on researchers all across the country.
-There were also highly favorable comments regarding teaching through courses in the medical school and main campus, expansion of research opportunities through the ORU-sponsored annual symposium, and the textbook co-authored and co-edited by the GRTC membership.
+The Glycotechnology (now GlycoAnalytics) Core Resource was also commended for its huge positive impact on researchers all across the country.
+There were also highly favorable comments regarding teaching through courses in the medical school and main campus, expansion of research opportunities through the ORU-sponsored annual San Diego Glycobiology Symposium, and the "Essentials of Glycobiology" textbook co-authored and co-edited by the GRTC membership.
 The committee concluded that the GRTC "is now...possibly the single most important center in the world, for research in glycobiology" and "unanimously expressed great enthusiasm for the success of the ORU."

 Subsequent 10th and 15th year reviews have been equally laudatory.